Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 (Note: `required` modifier was made available beginning with C# 11)

-### In Memory SQLite Database
+### Database Context

-We will extend the `DbContext` class from the Entity Framework Core library as our Object Relational Mapping (ORM) framework.
+We will extend the `DbContext` class for our database context. `DbContext` from the Entity Framework Core library, which is the library we will use as our Object Relational Mapping (ORM) framework.
+The `DbContext` represents a session with our SQLite database, allowing us to query and save data.
+Ie. it acts as a bridge between your code and the database.

 ```csharp
 using Microsoft.EntityFrameworkCore;